 Widebodies

 The newest widebody jet in the Air China fleet is B-32F1.
 This Airbus A350-941 was built in July 2023 as MSN 632.
-Based in Shanghai (PVG), this aircraft operates daily flights to a mix of domestic and international destinations including Guangzhou (CAN), London (LHR), Singapore (SIN) and Munich (MUC).
-Air China has a total fleet of 30 Airbus A350 aircraft as of April 2024.
+Based in Beijing (PEK), this aircraft operates daily flights to a mix of domestic and international destinations including Guangzhou (CAN), Milan (MXP), Chengdu (TFU) and Kunming (KMG).
+Air China has a total fleet of 30 Airbus A350 aircraft.
+The A350 fleet is joined by 43 Airbus A330 aircraft, as well as 28 Boeing 777-300 and 14 Boeing 787-9 jets.

 The oldest widebody aircraft in service with Air China is B-2445, a 30-year-old Boeing 747-4J6 built in February 1994.
-Based in Beijing (PEK), this aircraft typically operates one return flight per day on high density domestic routes from Beijing to Shenzhen (SZX), Guangzhou (CAN), Air China has two active Boeing 747-400 series aircraft as of April 2024, the other is B-2447, which operates similar routes.
-In addition to the -400 series, Air China also operates a fleet of 5 Boeing 757-89L aircraft which are deployed on a mix of domestic and international routes.
+Based in Beijing (PEK), this aircraft typically operates one return flight per day on high density domestic routes from Beijing to Shenzhen (SZX), Guangzhou (CAN), Air China has 3 active Boeing 747-400 series aircraft as of February 2026, the others are B-2447 and B-2472, which are utilized on similar routes.
+In addition to the -400 series, Air China also operates a fleet of 6 more modern Boeing 757-89L aircraft which are deployed on a mix of domestic and international routes.

 Narrowbodies